MRtrix3/cmdline-tutorial/docs/introduction.rst

 understand what is required of it.

 For example, you need to supply two arguments to copy a file: the original file name, and the name of the file to be created.
-The program to do this, cp, expects the first argument to be the name of the file to be copied, and the second argument to be the name of the duplicate file to be created.
+The program to do this, `cp`_, expects the first argument to be the name of the file to be copied, and the second argument to be the name of the duplicate file to be created.
 If it does not find two arguments, it will produce an error message.